-Trump says Islamic State leader Baghdadi dead in U.S. forces raid
+Islamic State leader Baghdadi died 'in panic and dread', says Trump

 Despite losing its last significant territory, IS is believed to have sleeper cells around the world, and some fighters operate from the shadows in Syria’s desert and Iraqi cities.

-Reporting by Ahmed Rasheed and Phil Stewart; Additional reporting by Khalil Ashawi in Syria, Daniel Wallis and Steve Holland in Washington, Parisa Hafezi in Dubai, Ahmed Rasheed and Ahmed Aboulenein in Baghdad, Lisa Barrington in Beirut, Orhan Coskun in Ankara and Ezgi Erkoyun in Istanbul; Writing by Jason Neely and Alex Richardson; Editing by Frances Kerry
+Reporting Steve Holland and Phil Stewart; Additional reporting by Khalil Ashawi in Syria, Daniel Wallis and in Washington, Parisa Hafezi in Dubai, Ahmed Rasheed and Ahmed Aboulenein in Baghdad, Lisa Barrington in Beirut, Orhan Coskun in Ankara and Ezgi Erkoyun in Istanbul; Writing by Jason Neely and Alex Richardson; Editing by Frances Kerry